RachMink/CISC3140Lab2task2/README.md

-# CISC3140Lab2task2
+# CSV data analysis
-CSV data analysis
+using zsh shellscript

 Since I have the csv file already downloaded on my computer I do not need to use cURL or wget to obtain it. </br>
 The file on my computer is called `spotify-us-daily.csv`